The-Back-Room/YouTube-Banned-Words-List/README.md

-# Youtube Comment Filter Copy-Paste
+# YouTube Comment Filter Copy-Paste
 Pre-formatted list for simple copy-paste

 ## What’s this for?